Openmesh-Network/core-resource-aggregation-poc/README.md

 - [X] ipfsInstance.Start() is blocking so gossip doesn't run
 - [X] Nodes only seed half the data they store???
 Or maybe metadata makes it look doubled?
     - turns out i was calling make() on the leaves and setting the size instead of the cap 🤦
-- [ ] Xnode-1 doesn't shutdown gracefully
+- [X] Xnode-1 doesn't shutdown gracefully
-- [ ] Xnode-1 takes up double the storage it should.
+- [ ] Xnode-1 takes up 1.5x the storage it should.
 Maybe blockstore is duplicated??
+    - my suspicion is the file data itself might be being kept around by stale pointers
 ## IPFS
     - Self assign storage
         - Nodes have a picture of what data is available